3C Clear Clean Concise UML

 An association also has roles for actions.
 These actions include the action that establishes the association and the action that terminates the association.
 (Since UML 2 enables the modeller to use abstraction throughout the model, these action are not required to be specified, if the modeler prefers not to do so.)

-The statements of an association are constraints on the elements in the association.
-The statements may mention the types and observable properties of the elements as well as the actions of objects in the association.
+statements may mention the types and observable properties of the elements as well as the

 Q: In what ways does UML 2 association differ from UML 1 association?